GetzInsomnia/virintira_web/README.md

 ## HTTPS Redirect

-This project includes optional logic in `server.js` to force HTTPS.
-The redirect is controlled by the `ENABLE_SSL_REDIRECT` environment variable.
-Set it to `true` to enable the redirect in production or leave it unset to disable the behaviour (useful when running behind a proxy that already handles HTTPS).
+This fork omits the optional HTTPS redirect logic that exists in the original `virintira_web` repository.
+The provided `server.js` does **not** automatically redirect HTTP requests to HTTPS.